 Activity I: History

 Six weeks later, the March for Our Lives protest took place, and is perhaps the most famous youth movement in recent history, with approximately 2 million attendees in over 800 cities around the world.
-Students such as Emma González and David Hogg have helped reignite the national debate about school safety and gun control in a relatively short amount of time by directly confronting legislators and speaking truth to power in spite of the negative backlash they have faced.
+Students such as Emma “X” González and David Hogg helped reignite the national debate about school safety and gun control by directly confronting legislators and speaking truth to power in spite of the negative backlash they faced.
 Florida Senator Marco Rubio credited the survivors of the Parkland shooting with doing more to address gun violence in five weeks “than has been done in 15 years.”

 Activity II: Key Figures

 Instructions: This activity gives students the opportunity to learn about key figures involved in the March for Our Lives movement.
-Divide the class into small groups and have them discuss the figures on our Key Figures page and the downloadable PDF with more information.
-Have students answer and think through the discussion questions and then share their answers and thoughts with the whole class.
+Divide the class into small groups and have them discuss our Key Figures page, the PDF of the New York Magazine article, and/or the March for Our Lives: 2020 Impact Report.
+Have students answer the discussion questions and share their responses with the whole class.

 Activity III: Youth Organizing and Voter Registration Drives